×

 Spice & Tea Exchange

-The Spice & Tea Exchange willl be showcasing a variety of specialties throughout the weekend with samples and recipe cards.
+The Spice & Tea Exchange will be showcasing a variety of specialties throughout the weekend with samples and recipe cards.
+Plus, enjoy a 10% discount on all drinks from their tea bar!
 Be sure to see the Chalkboard Art Display in their back sitting area which overlooks the Gay St alley and the 100 ft long mural by artists Ilana Lilienthal and Orel Brodt.
 The mural, titled "The Imperial Alley," was inspired by the Imperial Hotel which was destroyed by fire in 1917 and rebuilt two years later as the Hotel Farragut, now the Hyatt Place Hotel.

 522 S Gay St Venue Details >